 “I always tell people to ‘shop’ in your home,” said decorator Stephanie Everhart, owner of So Be It Interiors in St. Petersburg, Florida.
-“Redesign your rooms using the items you already have.”
+“Redesign and refresh your rooms using the items you already have.”

 Joseph Marini, an interior decorator and owner of At Home With Joseph, is also a proponent of keeping original pieces when redecorating.
 Rearranging a room with the same furniture can make a big difference.

 “Say you have a sofa and two easy chairs that are kitty corner to the sofa,” Marini said.
 “Try taking them and facing them across from the sofa, or putting them beside each other at a right angle to the sofa.
-Just changing the angles of furniture can give a room a whole new look.”
+Just changing the angles of furniture in your living room can give a room a whole new look.”